MaddieBats/MaddieBats/README.md

-- 👋 Hi, I’m @MaddieBats
+👋 @MaddieBats

-- 👀 I’m interested in bat acoustic monitoring with a focus on citizen science and forest research, using automated bat identification software.
-- 🌱 I’m currently learning advanced R (seewave and tuneR are my foci) as well as the AWS suite and its integration with our sound classification system.
-I'm also perenially trying to figure out how to upload hundreds of terrabytes of wav files from SD cards onto hard drives.
+☺️ I am an ecologist-turned-tech girl working on bat bioacoustics

+🦇 I am the Senior Science Projects Officer for the Bat Conservation Trust, within our Science and Monitoring team

+👀 I work on our Sound Classification System, which is a pipeline designed to take extremely large amounts of passive acoustic monitoring data of UK bats and, through a machine-learning driven automated classifier of bat echolocation, quanitify species presence across the UK

+💻 My competencies are in R, SQL, Python, Bash, and the AWS ecosystem alongside traditional ecological skills

-- 💞️ I’m looking to collaborate on open hardware, political ecological approaches to monitoring technologies and other charity-sector ecological data scientists.
+💞️ I’m looking to collaborate on open hardware, political ecological approaches to monitoring technologies and other charity-sector ecological data scientists.

-- 📫 Reach me at mdavis@bats.org.uk / www.linkedin.com/in/madeline-davis-33a578288/
+📫 Reach me at mdavis@bats.org.uk / www.linkedin.com/in/madeline-davis-33a578288/

 <!---
 MaddieBats/MaddieBats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.